confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

       ./ccloud_stack_create.sh

-   If you already have provisionred resources in |ccloud|, you can skip this step.

 #.
 Run the :ref:`configuration generation script <auto-generate-configs>`, passing in that local configuration file (created in previous step) as input.
 This script generates delta configuration files for all |cp| components and clients, including information for bootstrap servers, endpoints, and credentials required to connect to |ccloud|.

    .. sourcecode:: bash